 While all three are solid offerings, each has their own advantages and disadvantages.

-BMW’s iDrive is perhaps the most intuitive to use and the quickest to load, but the Audi Tech Pack with MMI Navigation offers the best sat-nav experience, particularly when paired with the 12.3 inch binnacle display.
+BMW’s iDrive is perhaps the most intuitive to use and the quickest to load, but the Audi Tech Pack with MMI Navigation offers the best sat-nav experience, particularly when paired with the 12.3 inches (ca. 31 cm) binnacle display.

 So, should I buy the Audi Tech Pack?